 This is the perfect opportunity for you to sell yourself to each and every single person that lands on your profile.
 We have noticed a lot of people will talk about the company first and then just a sentence about themselves.
 We would suggest the opposite.
 Talking about you and what you do is much more important to the person looking at your profile.

 We hope that these top 10 tips will help you get your LinkedIn profile up to 5 Stars!
-If you’re considering looking for a new job.
-Read our latest blog about 12 things to consider when starting your job search.
+If you’re considering looking for a new job, why not check out the vacancies we are currently recruiting for by clicking here.